MicrosoftDocs/quantum-docs/articles/azure-quantum-relnotes.md

 - What the job shop scheduling problem is and why it is important
 - How to represent problem terms mathematically
 - How to build penalty functions to represent problem constraints
-- How to transform these mathematical functions into code using the Azure Quantum Optimization Python SDK
+- How to transform these mathematical functions into code using the Python SDK for optimization
 - How to submit problem terms to Azure Quantum
 - How to interpret the results